matthiasn/BirdWatch/README.md

 ###Setup

 Twitter API consumer key and access token are required to consume the **[Twitter Streaming API](https://dev.twitter.com/docs/streaming-apis)**.
 You need to **[create a Twitter application](https://dev.twitter.com/apps)** and store keys and secrets in a twitter.conf file, using the commented out section in the **[application.conf](https://github.com/matthiasn/BirdWatch/blob/master/conf/application.conf)** as a template.
 Please feel free to **[contact me](mailto:matthias.nehlsen@gmail.com)** if there are problems getting the application up and running.
+You may want to remove or alter the Google Analytics script in main.scala.html

 ###Streaming API limitations
 Please be aware that only one connection to the Twitter Streaming API is possible from any one public IP address.
 Starting a connection to the Streaming API will potentially end other connections from the same network if **[NAT](http://en.wikipedia.org/wiki/Network_address_translation)** is in place using the same public IP address.
 Access from mobile networks is discouraged and most likely won't work.